eldube/GetCleanDataProject/CodeBook.md

 ## Downloading the Original Dataset

 A compressed data file can be downloaded from the following URL : https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
-When this file is unzipped several files are extracted into a folder called **UCI HAR Dataset**.
-This folder contains two subfolders which randomly divides the dataset into training data (70% of the dataset stored in subfolder called **train** ) and test data (30% of the dataset stored in subfolder called **test**).Furthers details on the contents of the three folders  can be obtained from the documentation (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-In the sections that follow, we will simple refer to these three folders, and the specific files used in this project.
+When this file is unzipped, several files are extracted into a folder called **UCI HAR Dataset**.
+This folder contains two subfolders which randomly divides the dataset into training data (70% of the dataset stored in subfolder called **train** ) and test data (30% of the dataset stored in subfolder called **test**).Further details on the contents of these three folders  can be obtained from the documentation (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+In the sections that follow, we will simple refer to these three folders, and the specific files used in this report.

 ### Contents of folder UCI HAR Dataset
 This folder contains information common to both the training data and test data in the data set.

-- **README.txt** : a overall description of the experiment
+- **README.txt** : an overall description of the experiment
-- **features_info.txt**: Shows information about the variables used on the feature vector.
+- **features_info.txt**: shows information about the variables used on the features vector.
 - **features.txt**: List of all features.
-- **activity_labels.txt**: Links the class labels with their activity name.
+- **activity_labels.txt**: Links the coded labels with their activity name.

 ### Contents of subfolder train
 This folder contains information on the training data  which constitute 70% of the dataset.
 - **train/X_train.txt**: Training set data
 - **train/y_train.txt**: Training labels.
 - **train/subject_train.txt**: Each row identifies the subject/volunteer who performed the activity.
-Its range is from 1 to 30.
+The indentifier is an integer value between 1 and 30.

 ### contents of subfolder train
-his folder contains information on the test data  which constitute 30% of the dataset.
+This folder contains information on the test data  which constitute 30% of the dataset.
 - **test/X_test.txt**: Test set.
 - **test/y_test.txt**: Test labels.
 - **test/subject_train.txt**: Each row identifies the subject/volunteer who performed the activity.
-Its range is from 1 to 30.
+The indentifier is an integer value between 1 and 30.

-The purpose of this project was to consolidate the information contained in these files and folders into a single dataset that could be easier to use for further analysis.
+The purpose of this project was to consolidate the information contained in the files listed above into a single dataset that could be easier to use for further analysis.
 The section that follows outlines the steps taken to generate the consolidated dataset.

 ## Transformation and Consolidating the Data

 Firstly, a  compressed file of the original dataset was downloaded from the provided URL : "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" . , and uncompressed into a local working directory.
-The R code used to download the file, and perform the  other steps explained below, can be viewed from the R script file : **run_analysis.R**)
+The R code used to download the file, and perform the  other steps explained below, can be viewed from the R script file **run_analysis.R** submitted with this codebook.

 Secondly, the general data available in the folder called **UCI HAR Dataset** was extracted and processed using R as followed.

-1. Write R commands to read the feature variable names from **features.txt** file from the UCI HAR Dataset folder.These names are the same for both training and test data
+1. Write R commands to read the feature variable names from **features.txt** file in the UCI HAR Dataset folder.These names are the same for both training and test data

-2. Write R commands to reading activity label names from **activity_labels**.txt file.
+2. Write R commands to read activity label names from **activity_labels**.txt file.
 These labels are the same for both training and test data

 Thirdly, each set of data( training and test) were, initially, processed separately and merged later as follows: